Perth Attractions: 14 Best things to do in Perth

 Swan Valley also gathers artists together all year round, so you can explore art galleries and workshops in between delicious meals!
 The best way to get there is to join one of the tours available or to rent a car.

-Play with dolphins in Rockingham and Mandurah
+Play with Dolphins in Rockingham and Mandurah

 Rockingham and Mandurah are places that offer memorable family experiences – dolphin encounters, kayaking, boating, fishing and swimming.